HilaryKoerner/UFO_JavaScript_Analysis/README.md

 ![changehandler](https://user-images.githubusercontent.com/74504885/122327694-eb00b900-cef3-11eb-9cec-19f066de8e2b.PNG)

-I parse the user input and set it "===" to the data in hte data.js file and then filter and append the matched data to the body in the index.html file.
+I parsed the user input and set it "===" to the data in hte data.js file and then filter and append the matched data to the body in the index.html file.
 In order to start with a empty webpage, I used tbody.html("") to clear out the data.